 Japan remains the world's largest per capita importer of foods and feeds that have been produced using modern biotechnology.
-Annually Japan imports about 16 million metric tons of corn and four million metric tons of soybeans, approximately three quarters of which are produced through biotechnology.
+Annually Japan imports about 15 million metric tons of corn and three million metric tons of soybeans, approximately three quarters of which are produced through biotechnology.
 Japan also imports billions of dollars worth of processed foods that contain biotech-derived oils, sugars, yeasts, enzymes, and other ingredients.

 The biotech regulations in Japan are science-based and transparent, and new events are generally reviewed and approved within acceptable time periods that mostly align with industry expectation.
-To date, over 130 events have been approved for food use.
-GOJ completed the review of 44 events last year, a strong indication that the regulatory system is, in fact, functioning.
+To date, over 160 events have been approved for food use.
+GOJ completed the review of 29 events last year, a strong indication that the regulatory system is, in fact, functioning.
 However, assuming an increase over the next decade in the number and types of biotech events released to the market, the overall approval speed in Japan may become significantly slower.
 As with other regulatory systems around the world, Japan's biotech review system contains some points which can be improved.
 As one of the world's largest per capita importers of biotech crops, the improvement of biotech regulatory system, focused on long-term trends in biotechnology, will benefit all stakeholders.

-So far, over 95 events in 7 crops have been approved for environmental release, which includes cultivation.
+So far, over 100 events in 8 crops have been approved for environmental release, which includes cultivation.
+Recently biotech papaya resistant to papaya ringspot virus was added to the approved list after 12 years since initial application.
 However, the biotech rose released by Suntory in 2009 is the only biotech crop commercially cultivated in Japan.
 So far, there is no commercial cultivation of biotech food crop in Japan.